 Above: Sunil’s 2006 Mitsubishi Fuso FG and 2013 Four Wheel Camper

 I wanted a 2006 Fuso because that was the last year that the EPA package was not used.
 This means the systems are more simple than the newer Fusos, and easier to fix in case of breakdowns.
-Fusos are sold in over 120 countries and as long as you don’t modify engine and transmission, a Fuso can be worked on anywhere in the world.
+Fusos are sold in over 120 countries.
+As long as you don’t modify the engine and transmission, a Fuso can be worked on anywhere in the world.
 That was another important consideration.

-Above: The Mitsubishi Fuso and Four Wheel Camper can fit in a normal parking spot – click to enlarge
+The Mitsubishi Fuso and Four Wheel Camper can fit in a normal parking spot.

-Sunil: I found it online.
+I found it online.
 It was at a dealer in Connecticut with 15,000 miles.
 It was practically brand new.
-For some reason it was shipped from Oregon to Connecticut to be sold, so I had to have it shipped back to the West Coast.
+For some reason, it was shipped from Oregon to Connecticut to be sold, so I had to have it shipped back to the West Coast.
 It is the exact truck I wanted.
-As far as I know my Fuso was used as a farming vehicle before I got it.
+As far as I know, my Fuso was used as a farming vehicle before I got it.

-Above: The main diesel tank on the Fuso
+Pictured above is the main diesel tank on the Fuso.

 The Fuso diesel engine runs on low sulfur, and high sulfur diesel fuel.
 When I go to South America, there will be some places where I will not be able to get low sulfur diesel.
 This truck can run on diesel with any sulfur content.